lgbt-foundation/whitepaper/whitepaper.md

 A recent wave of detention and torture of gay men in Chechnya beginning in February 2017 has been so outrageous that it has attracted the attention of and action by activists and financial supporters.
 As a market leader for gay apps in Russia, Hornet has been at the forefront of this effort, providing extensive coverage and education about the situation.
 But it also provided on the ground and behind-the-scenes work to evacuate up to 70 Chechen men to safety.

 Not all such acts of oppression draw such a level of attention, however, but remain in the shadows.
 A response today mainly consists of media coverage, possible and likely partisan social media outrage, and hopefully grassroot initiatives supported by individual donations or occasionally larger grants.
-In the future, we envision that any such incidents of oppression of rights of LGBTs should be identifiable (who are these victims, how many are there and how can we reach them without endangering them?), and we should be able to allocate and quickly transfer funds in order to make an immediate and meaningful difference on the ground.
+In the future, we envision that any such incidents of oppression of rights of LGBTs should be identifiable (who are these victims, how many are there and how can we reach them without endangering them?), and we should be able to allocate and quickly transfer currency in order to make an immediate and meaningful difference on the ground.
 It is nice to put a sad face on articles reporting such prosecution on social media; awareness is key.
-We believe, however, that it is even better to also transfer within hours $20,000 in travel funds to the exact victims, allowing them to organize transportation and security to reach safer pastures before they get injured or worse.
+We believe, however, that it is even better to also transfer within hours $20,000 to the exact victims, allowing them to organize transportation and security to reach safer pastures before they get injured or worse.

-> **LGBT Token would make sure that emergency funding is available immediately.
+> **LGBT Token would make sure that emergency tokens is available immediately.
 This will literally save lives.**

-LGBT Token would make sure that such emergency funding is available immediately, that further funds can be mobilized quickly, that these funds can be transferred across borders without hassle or undue cost, and that they reach exactly the right targets, without risk of abusing the fluid LGBT identity for double dipping or unscrutinized embezzlement of such funds.
+LGBT Token would make sure that such emergency tokens are available immediately, that further tokens can be mobilized quickly, that these tokens can be transferred across borders without hassle or undue cost, and that they reach exactly the right targets, without risk of abusing the fluid LGBT identity for double dipping or unscrutinized embezzlement of such funds.
 Now imagine if that entire process, from an initial call for help right up to purchasing plane tickets or travel fare to evacuate, could be achieved using LGBT Token; one’s sexual and gender identity and purchases would be protected and private throughout.
 It will, quite literally, save lives, but it’s just one of the examples by which we could illustrate the numerous ways in which LGBT Impact can make a tangible difference in the lives of LGBT community members, no matter where they are.

 ## LAUNCH PARTNERS/TESTIMONIALS

 Hornet is the initiator and a founding member of the LGBT Foundation.
-We are currently talking and working with other high profile applications from the LGBT community and will announce more launch partners shortly.
-Furthermore, we are building a roster of opinion leaders in the LGBT and cryptocurrency communities to advised the founders on this project and endorse its mission and the proposed implementation.
+We are currently talking to and working with other high profile ambassadors and brands from the LGBT community and will announce more launch partners shortly.
+Furthermore, we are building a roster of opinion leaders in the LGBT and cryptocurrency communities to advise the founders on this project and endorse its mission and the proposed implementation.

 > **The Foundation invites everyone to contribute to the project**